 Introspection helps us to achieve the two fold moral principle framed by Shri Vethathiri Maharishi to lead a harmonious life.

 While Introspection enables us to identify the necessary steps for bringing about a harmonious transformation, Simplified Kundalini Yoga strengthens and provides the necessary power, to our mind and thoughts emanating from it, to complete the transformation.

 Stages of Introspection

-Undertaken after basic training in physical exercises and SKY meditation, the SKY practitioner, is put into four stages of introspection.
+Undertaken after basic training in physical exercises and SKY meditation, the SKY practitioner, is put into Three stages of introspection.
 The philosophy they learn during these stages are as follow

 Swamiji’s poem on Introspection

-The state of Awareness Is the light of lights with which you should rescue and steady your untrained mind, that is now being tossed about in a whirl pool as it were of likes and dislikes.
-Introspection intense Would charge your life with love and consciousness would develop to trace its origin.
+The state of Awareness Is the light of lights with which you should rescue and steady your untrained mind, that is now being tossed about in a whirl pool, as it were of likes and dislikes.
+Introspection intense Would charge your life with love, and consciousness would develop to trace its origin.
 Truth would shine forth In pristine effulgence and misery would abate in the onset of peacefulness.
-Then and then alone Would you be euabled to terminate for good The cycle of birth and death —
+Then and then alone, Would you be enabled to terminate for good.